Skip to main content Skip to footer

 If your provider ceases to provide your prescription:

 • Providers must not automatically discharge patients on ADHD medication unless there is a safe, agreed plan in place.
-If a provider closes, there should be a formal handover to another provider.
+If a provider closes, there should be a formal handover to another provider or to the patient’s GP, but this may not always happen in practice.

 • Shared care agreements are required for GPs to prescribe ADHD medication.
 If the specialist is no longer available, a new referral may be needed before prescriptions can resume.

-• In most cases, GPs should not prescribe ADHD medication without specialist input, but they can advise on next steps and may be able to refer you to another provider.
+• GPs are not able to prescribe ADHD medication without specialist input, but they can advise on next steps and may be able to refer you to another provider.

 Ask about alternatives